Police Ten 7: Allegations of racism and 2021 review

-By 2021, Police Ten 7 faced allegations of racism against Māori and Pacific Islanders and criticism for its alleged favourable portrayal of policing.
+By 2021, Police Ten 7 faced allegations of racism against Māori and Pasifika peoples and criticism for its alleged favourable portrayal of policing.
 Auckland councillor Efeso Collins called TVNZ to scrap the series, claiming that it harmed Māori and Pasifika communities for "low-level" entertainment.
 Similar criticism was echoed by Race Relations Commissioner Meng Foon, who claimed that the show perpetuated negative and racist stereotypes of certain ethnic communities.
 In response, former host Bell defended Police Ten 7, claiming that certain sectors of New Zealand society were "grossly over-represented in the crime statistics."

 Following allegations of racism, TVNZ Screentime commissioned Auckland University of Technology dean of law Khylee Quince and media consultant Karen Bieleski to conduct an independent review of Police Ten 7.
 In late September 2021, the review criticised the series' "goodies versus baddies" approach to crime and policing and Bell's provocative language.
 However, the review praised later episodes for focusing on the impact of crime and the mental state of participants.
 Still, the review concluded that many members of the public did not trust the series due to its earlier episodes.
 In response to the review, TVNZ's director of content Cate Slater and Screentime chief executive Philly de Lacey confirmed that the series would continue but would be more "responsible and representative of New Zealand's population."

 2022 revamp and cancellation

 Following the 2021 independent review, the show was renamed Ten 7 Aotearoa in April 2022.
 In addition, the show's format and style was "refreshed" to give a more representative picture of policing in New Zealand and to focus on crime prevention and education.
 Presenter Sam Wallace also joined the series as co-host.

 On 10 February 2023, TVNZ announced that Ten 7 Aotearoa would be cancelled due to declining audience ratings.
 Director of content Slater attributed the decline in viewership to the limited viewing window on digital platforms following its initial broadcast and a decline in broadcast viewership towards online viewership.
 By February 2023, the series had produced a total of 750 episodes across 29 seasons.
 Ten 7 was credited with 763 arrests and solving over 1,000 crimes including serious assaults and homicides.
 The series also featured 4,607 criminal cases.
-Ten 7 will conclude with three one-hour specials in April 2023 on TVNZ 2.
+Ten 7 concluded with three one-hour specials in April 2023 on TVNZ 2.